Top Things to Do in Morvern

 The name Morvern is probably derived from the Gaelic A' Mhorbhairne, or the Sea-Gap.
 This may be a reference to the Sound of Mull which forms a gap between the 'mainland' and the isle of Mull itself.

-The Morvern Peninsula covers approximately 250 square miles (650 km2) - which is big!
+It covers approximately 250 square miles (650 km2) - which is big!
 I say 'peninsula' as it is only joined to Sunart by about 10 kilometres of Glen Tarbet where the 'old road' into Strontian is still visible alongside the newer, and wider, one that we use today.
+It is also readily accessible from the Isle of Mull via the Fishnish to Lochaline ferry that runs almost everyday.

 The principle village on Morvern is Lochaline (Gaelic, Loch ath a’ linne ‘the loch of the ford of the pool’) where you can get the ferry across to Mull and many essential facilities.
 But why would you want to go to Mull when you have so much undiscovered wilderness to explore on the Morvern Peninsula?